 Inheritance Tax (IHT) is paid on your estate when you die and also when money is transferred into some trust funds.
 Some other transfers during one’s lifetime may also be subject to IHT.
-The first £325,000 (at 2014/15 and 2015/6 rates) of the estate is exempt from IHT.
+The first £325,000 (2015/6 rates) of the estate is exempt from IHT.
 This is called the nil rate band.
 The assets in the estate are valued on death, the nil rate band subtracted and the remainder of the estate is taxed at 40 per cent.
 Chargeable lifetime transfers are taxed at 20 per cent.
 Transfers made within seven years of death which are brought back into the value of the estate for IHT purposes are charged at 40 per cent.

 Where one spouse transfers part of their estate to the surviving spouse or civil partner, the percentage of the 'tax free' transfer is calculated and the ramaining percentage is then used to uplift the tax free amount on the second spouse or civil partner's death.
 How this works is not straightforward, but potentially allows a 'double IHT free limit' to be enjoyed.